Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Band structure of photonic crystals

-A point gap occurs for a non-Hermitian photonic crystal when the spectrum is non-reciprocal, since the spectral symmetry $\omega_n(k)=\omega_n(-k)$ implies that the spectral band $\omega_n(k)$ typically forms a trivial gap with an empty interior region as illustrated in Figure \ref{fig:point_gap} (left).
-The spectral non-reciprocity allows the two segments of the dispersion curve, $\{ \omega(k); \; k\in [-\pi,0]\}$ and $\{ \omega(k); \; k\in [0,\pi] \}$, to not overlap and form a closed loop (cf. Figure \ref{fig:point_gap}, right).
 To demonstrate the existence of point gaps for non-reciprocal and non-Hermitian photonic crystals, let us revisit the three-layer periodic medium with the permittivity and permeability tensors in the form of \eqref{eq:para_three_layers}.
 We set all the parameters the same as in Example 3, except for perturbing $\eps_0$ from $13$ to $13+5\i$ for $\beps_A$ such that the system become non-Hermitian.
 The corresponding band structure is shown Figure \ref{fig:band_three_layer} (Right).
 It is seen that each of the first five bands forms a closed loop over the complex plane enclosing a non-trivial interior region.
 As such, each dispersion curve encircles a reference base point $\omega_B$ and the non-Hermitian photonic crystal attains point gaps. \\

-\textbf{Remark 1} In general, the spectral non-reciprocity for photonic crystals can only be achieved when the medium parameter $\beps(z)$ or $\bmu(z)$ is anisotropic with nonzero off-diagonal entries, no matter the system is Hermitian or non-Hermitian.
+\begin{remark} In general, the spectral non-reciprocity for one-dimensional photonic crystals can only be achieved when the medium parameter $\beps(z)$ or $\bmu(z)$ is anisotropic with nonzero off-diagonal entries, no matter the system is Hermitian or non-Hermitian.
 This is because the model for the electromagnetic wave propagation in a one-dimensional isotropic medium is a scalar second-order ODE for the electric or magnetic field.
-The corresponding dispersion relation is determined by the nonlinear equation $\mbox{tr}(\cM(\omega)) = 2\cos(k)$ (see, for instance, \cite{lin2022}), which implies that $\omega(k)=\omega(-k)$.
+The corresponding dispersion relation is determined by the nonlinear equation $\mbox{tr}(\cM(\omega)) = 2\cos(k)$ (see, for instance, \cite{lin2022}), which implies that $\omega(k)=\omega(-k)$. \end{remark}

+\begin{remark} When considering the point gap in this work, we assume throughout that the continuous spectral band $\omega_n(k)$ satisfies $\omega_n(-\pi)=\omega_n(\pi)$ so that the dispersion curve $\gamma_n:=\{\omega_n(k); k\in\mathcal{B}\}$ itself forms a closed loop in the complex plane.
+We don't consider spectral braiding, where two dispersion curves $\gamma_n$ and $\gamma_m$ together form a closed loop in the complex plane \cite{zhang2023}. \end{remark}